If you hope to practice law in the US, one of the steps toward accomplishing that goal is obtaining a Juris Doctorate.

 Writing or Editing

-Essential skills that are required to get into law school and do well are reading, writing, and research skills.
+Essential skills that are required to get into-and succeed in-law school include reading, writing, and research skills.
 These skills can prove to be invaluable if a JD holder chooses to switch to a career in writing or editing.

 You can become a writer of legal publications, textbooks, fiction or non-fiction, and more.
 You can even become a journalist for online or print media.
-The eye for detail that lawyers need when drafting legal documents can come into play as an editor.
+The eye for detail that lawyers need when drafting legal documents can also be a useful skill as an editor.

 Formal education in writing isn't required to become a successful writer.
 With a talent for words and the writing skills provided in law school, someone with a JD can do well as a writer or editor.
 Writing, proofreading, and editing classes can also improve these skills.